 Why Are Stunt Scooters More Expensive that Kick Scooters?

-MGP VX7 mini Pro Scooter
+MGP Kick Pro Scooter

 Razor Beast Scooter